Shaorrran/Shaorrran/README.md

 ### Hello there.

 My name is **Zakhar**.
-I am a second-year student at ITMO University (course: 45.03.04).
 My main specialization is Machine Learning, but I also have some experience in backend programming, writing Discord and Telegram bots, C++ and Linux administration (I am a Debian-based distro user for 5 years and counting).

 ### Bullet points